Automating Business Processes with AI Agents, What Works and What Doesn't

 April 21, 2026

-We see the best results with tasks that meet three conditions: they're repetitive, have a clear structure, and you can verify the output.
+We see the best results with tasks that meet three conditions: they're repetitive, they have a clear structure, and you can verify the output.
 Typical examples:

 "Each integration differs significantly.
-AI helps mainly with understanding new platforms — terminology, documentation, technical approaches.
+AI helps mainly with understanding new platforms: terminology, documentation, technical approaches.
 But the challenge is giving AI enough context so the output makes sense within the entire system."

 — Jakub Vacek, Applied AI Architect at DX Heroes